Posts Tagged classas at SWC

 Each week in my Family Art Therapy course, one or two students shared their art-based Genograms.
 Never doubting our…

-Posted February 18th, 2013 by & filed under Wild Heart Gallery, Creativity & More, Art Therapy/Counseling at SWC.
+Posted February 18th, 2013 by & filed under Art Therapy at SWC, Counseling at SWC, Wild Heart Gallery, Creativity & More.

 Shadow Boxes created in my section of Current Trends in Art Therapy, Winter 2013.